eclipse/kapua/docs/developer-guide/en/running.md

 ## OpenShift

 OpenShift is a PaaS (Platform As A Service) platform based on Kubernetes.
 Kapua support deployments into [OpenShift Origin](https://www.openshift.org), which is an open source community project.
 Origin sources, can be found [here](https://www.openshift.org/).
+We support Kapua on OpenShift Origin **1.4.1**.
-For running Kapua on an OpenShift cluster you will need to:

-1. Download and install the OpenShift client
+For running Kapua on an OpenShift you need to have OpenShift cluster installed and started in a first place.
+You can install it by yourself or rely on the script we provides:
-1. Log in to your OpenShift instance: `oc login`
-1. Create a new project: `oc new-project eclipse-kapua`
-1. Run: `dev-tools/src/main/openshift/openshift-deploy.sh`

-If you need a local instance of OpenShift you can create one on a local 64bit Linux by:

-    oc cluster up
+    sudo kapua/dev-tools/src/main/openshift/openshift-start.sh

+If you are running your OpenShift cluster for a first time, execute the following initialized script as well:

+    kapua/dev-tools/src/main/openshift/openshift-initialize.sh

+Initialization script is responsible for logging you into a cluster and creating new OpenShift project for Kapua.

+If for some reasons, you cannot start your cluster, try to execute the startup script with option `DOCKERIZED=FALSE`:

+    sudo DOCKERIZED=FALSE kapua/dev-tools/src/main/openshift/openshift-start.sh

+Option `DOCKERIZED=FALSE` tells startup script to use standard binary installation of OpenShift Origin instead of Docker-based `oc cluster up` command.

 ## Vagrant